 - Keyword Eye – this brilliant tool provides a visual breakdown of the best keywords

 - SEO Book – explore more keywords with this handy little tool

 - Keyword Spy – sign up for a lifetime free trial for basic information about the keywords your competitors are targeting in ads and organic searches

 - SEMRush – A great place to begin your competitors’ research

 Have you used the Google Keyword Planner tool?
 How easy did you find it to use?
-Did you felt like you understood the data?
+Did you feel like you understood the data?
 I’d love to know what you think so, please leave your comments and questions below.
-And if you’ve found this blog useful, please share on your social circles – thank you.
+And if you’ve found this blog useful, please share it on your social circles – thank you.

 Hazel Jarrett, director of SEO at SEO+, is well-known in the SEO space, has won many awards during her 20-year career and has been published on various well-known sites.
 Through her services and training programs, her SEO strategies have generated 10s of millions of sales for her clients, earning her a big reputation for delivering the results that matter.

 Want to follow Hazel on social media?
 You’ll find her via the icons below.